flintlib/flint/doc/source/arb_mat.rst

 .. function:: void arb_mat_add_error_mag(arb_mat_t mat, const mag_t err)

-    Adds the absolute value of *err* in-place to the radii of the entries of *mat*.
+    Adds *err* in-place to the radii of the entries of *mat*.

 Eigenvalues and eigenvectors
 -------------------------------------------------------------------------------

 To compute eigenvalues and eigenvectors, one can convert to an :type:`acb_mat_t` and use the functions in :ref:`acb_mat.h: Eigenvalues and eigenvectors<acb-mat-eigenvalues>`.
-In the future, further dedicated methods for real matrices will be added here.
+In the future dedicated methods for real matrices will be added here.

 LLL reduction
 -------------------------------------------------------------------------------